Akanksha-099/CypressAutomation/README.md

 - **Performance with K6:** Delving into the realm of performance testing, simulating and optimizing system behavior with K6.
 - **Lighthouse Insights:** Exploring Lighthouse for in-depth insights into accessibility and performance metrics.
 - **Appium:** Learning about Mobile Automation, and automating it using appium tests.
+- **HTML Validation:** Ensuring HTML compliance with the WHATWG/W3C standards and generating detailed reports.
+- **Page Load Times:** Measuring and analyzing page load times to optimize performance and user experience.

 ### Why Code-Craft-LearnAutomation?